Friends of the Ashland Public Library Bylaws

 The Board is responsible for safeguarding the effective use of the financial resources of the Organization.
 The Board’s responsibility includes ensuring that the Organization’s assets are invested prudently.

 All donations must be used in a manner consistent with the Organization’s stated purpose.
+Jackson County Library Services determines whether a restricted donation will be accepted.
 Donations restricted to specific purposes are tracked.
-The Board will consult with the Ashland Public Library manager or other library district officials regarding restricted donations.
-Donations deemed to be too restrictive will be declined.

 It is the responsibility of the Board to ensure that the Organization has appropriate and adequate insurance.